Lauren Southern: Race and multiculturalism

 Southern is against multiculturalism.
-She has called the Black Lives Matter movement a "terrorist organisation", and a "divisive, violent movement that has fascistic tendencies".
+Her public statements vilifying immigrants caused controversy during her 2018 tour in Oceania.

-She has asked whether a multicultural society would require witch doctors at medical conferences, and has claimed that "multiculturalism will inevitably fail unless 50 per cent of the population believes in Western culture".
-New Matilda reported that the core theme of her 2018 speaking tour of Australia was the claim "multiculturalism doesn't work".
-On the tour, she caused controversy for publicly criticizing an "Asian only" room-share advert that she had photographed and called it "extremely tribalistic".
-This was an attempt to highlight the supposed failure of multiculturalism, by suggesting that it produced a form of segregation.
+Southern has called the Black Lives Matter movement a "terrorist organisation", and a "divisive, violent movement that has fascistic tendencies".

 Influenced by the French political writer Renaud Camus, Southern promotes the Great Replacement conspiracy theory, which posits that non-white immigration of Muslims will lead to a genocide of white Europeans.
 She released a YouTube video under this title in July 2017, which was credited with helping to promote a white nationalist viewpoint.
 By August 2020, the video could only be accessed privately on Southern's home channel.
 She has described the theory as: "You have one people and in the space of one generation you have a different people".

 Southern has defended the American neo-Nazi Richard B. Spencer, who has advocated for violence against non-whites on multiple occasions.
 Southern has said "Richard Spencer is not a white supremacist, he is a white nationalist.
 He believes in a white ethnostate, he doesn't believe in whites being superior."
 Spencer has praised Southern's videos.

 Southern has been described as a proponent of the white genocide conspiracy theory.
 In 2018, Southern produced a documentary called Farmlands which falsely claimed that racially motivated farm attacks in South Africa may represent an impending genocide, a common talking point for white nationalists.
 While producing the documentary, Southern worked with Charlottesville Unite the Right rally attendee Simon Roche, a spokesperson for the ethnonationalist (Völkisch) Afrikaner organization Suidlanders, an organization which predicts a race war.
+In August 2018 she was interviewed by Michael Savage where they discussed the topics raised by her documentary and her travels to South Africa.